Bushra-yousiff/Smart_Mecca/README.md

     these objects relate to each other.

 # Data Description:
       In this project we created our dataset for both "chatbot" and "image caption".
-Merging our dataset" image caption" with  "Flickr30k" datasets.
-Flickr30k contains 158,915 rows and 3 columns.
+Merging our dataset" image caption" with  "Flickr30k" datasets.Flickr30k contains 158,915 rows and 3 columns.
 The total number of unique images for Flickr30k are 31,783 each paired with five different captions.
 # Tools
 Pandas